tintin10q/advanced-network-security-notes/4 Way Handshake Krack Attack.md

 ![[4 Way Handshake Attack (Krack attack)2.png]]

-![[4 Way Handshake Krack attack known plaintext.png]]
+![[4 Way Handshake Krack attack known plaintext.png]] So it first sends msg 4 then reinstalls the keys (counter reset) and then you encrypt a data with counter 1.

 Turns out that in practice there are 2 scenarios: